 The primary function of the NTA is to provide a forum for communication between the local exchange carriers and other telecommunications service providers.
 Approximately 300 other companies have filed for certificates from the Public Utilities Commission (PUC) to offer telecommunications services within Nevada.

-The NTA maintains an online presence and produces an annual directory including names of association members and statistical information, provides an exchange map and sends out a newsletter, which is published every month.
+The NTA is an association of telephone and broadband companies who do business in Nevada.
+The association also has numerous associate members who provide products and services to the telecommunications industry.
 The NTA office monitors activities at the PUC and at the legislative sessions held in odd-numbered years.
-Events sponsored by the association are handled through its main office in Reno and include board meetings as well as an annual conference held in the fall at various locations in Nevada.
+Events sponsored by the association are handled through its main office in Las Vegas and include board meetings as well as an annual conference held in the fall at various locations in Nevada.
 All administrative functions are provided through the main office including the awarding of the John and Mary Louise Memorial Scholarship, the awarding of the NTA Customer Scholarship, the recognition of Honorary Members and the selection of the Distinguished Service Award given each year at the annual conference.